 Just as people may require admission to hospital for assessment and treatment of their physical health problems, some people may require admission to a mental health (psychiatric) inpatient unit for the assessment and treatment of their mental health.
 For most people, an admission to a mental health unit is planned between themselves and their doctor or mental healthcare specialist.
-For others it is the result of a person being in a mental health crisis requiring immediate treatment or access and manage risk and alleviate stress.
+For others, it is the result of a person being in a mental health crisis requiring immediate treatment or access and manage risk and alleviate stress.
 This may be the person's first experience of mental illness, a repeat episode, or the worsening symptoms of an often-continuing mental illness.
 Admission under these circumstances may be voluntary or involuntary.

-Comparing the Gold Coast Primary Health Network (GCPHN) region to the other 30 Primary Health Networks, the rate of separations (episode of admitted patient care) per 10,000 people on the Gold Coast (108) which was in line with the national rate 107.6 in 2018-19.
-In total in 2018-19 on the Gold Coast, there was a total of:
+In 2018-19, Gold Coast Primary Health Network (GCPHN) region had a rate of separations (episodes of admitted patient care) for mental health related reasons of 108 per 10,000 people, which was in line with the national rate 107.6.
+In total in 2018-19 on the Gold Coast, there were:

 - 6,742 separations on the Gold Coast

 - 96,757 patient days

 - 1,556 patient days per 10,000 population which was above the national rate of 1,214.

-- 83,540 Psychiatric care days
+- 83,540 psychiatric care days

-- 1,343 Psychiatric care days per 10,000 population which was above the national rate of 1,207.
+- 1,343 psychiatric care days per 10,000 population which was above the national rate of 1,207.

-- 16,657 Procedures
+- 16,657 procedures

-- 268 procedures per 10,000 population which was above the national rate of 170.
+- o 268 procedures per 10,000 population which was above the national rate of 170.

-Table 1 shows 31 Primary Health Networks and the number and rate per 10,000 for separations, patient days, psychiatric care days and procedures, please refer to appendices one for key concepts for overnight admitted mental health-related care.
+Table 1 shows 31 Primary Health Networks and the number and rate per 10,000 for separations, patient days, psychiatric care days and procedures (please refer to appendices one for key concepts for overnight admitted mental health-related care).